davidmeredith/devsGuidebook/devGuidebook.md

 By design, inheritance is an intentionally strong 'Is A' relationship; For a sub-type to act as its parent type (the Liskov substitution principle), then it needs to maintain the same behaviour, AND the same invariants AND post-conditions.
 A common mistake is to focus just on behaviour, inheritance is a much stronger relationship than that.

 > [!TIP]
 I say "don't pay too much inheritance tax" intentionally because inheritance is great in certain scenarios such as in building frameworks, libraries, and for strong/natural "Is A" relationships e.g. "type A is a type of B." A great example is the 'Either' monad - the Left/error and Right/success objects inherit from the Either base class, so an Either can be Left or Right, but never both.
+Another good example is in ORMs (object relational mapping frameworks) where it is common to extend a base 'Entity' class that provides the primary key for the entity/relation and any the invariants associated with the PK.

 However, deeply nested inheritance hierarchies where sub-classes extend super-classes can become very brittle.
 This is because you are structurally tied to the classes in the parent hierarchy:
   - If you don't need all of the characteristics provided through inheritance, it can be difficult to 'split-out' what is not wanted without widespread refactoring.